Hiking the Likeke Falls Trail on Oʻahu, Hawaiʻi

 Distance: 0.9 miles / 1.4 km

-The Likeke Falls Trail on the east side of Oʻahu is the best kid-friendly waterfall hike on the island, and I say this for a few reasons.
+The Likeke Falls Trail on the east side of Oʻahu is a beautiful multi-tiered waterfall along the rugged Koʻolau Mountains, and it’s one that I consider to be the best kid-friendly waterfall hike on the island for a few reasons!

-First, the Likeke Falls Trail is a very short hike at only 0.45 miles (0.7 km) each way.
-Other easy, comparable waterfall hikes, like Lulumahu and Mānoa Falls, are near double the distance.
+This first is that the Likeke Falls Trail is a very short hike at only 0.45 miles (0.7 km) each way, and other easy, comparable waterfall hikes, like Lulumahu Falls and Mānoa Falls, are nearly double the distance.

 Likeke Falls Trailhead Parking

-Parking for the Likeke Falls Trail is located either at or near the Koʻolau Golf Club.
+Parking for the Likeke Falls Trail is located in one of two places.

 Google Maps Directions: Koʻolau Golf Club / Kīnāʻole Road